DeejC04/cs-resources/README.md

 ## Courses

+---

 ### Introductory CS
+#### *Excluding language-specific teaching (syntax, proprietary features), each of these courses should be nearly equivalent in terms of content taught.
+Programming logic remains the same, regardless of language, so you should not have too much trouble if a following course is taught in a different language.
+Though, it may be ideal to stick with the same one for a bit for the sake of consistency.*

 - **Harvard CS50X** - Introduction to Computer Science
 - **U.C.
 Berkeley CS61A** - The Structure and Interpretation of Computer Programs